Mike Fontenot: Chicago Cubs (2005, 2007–2010)

-Fontenot started the 2005 season with the Iowa Cubs of the Triple-A Pacific Coast League, but he was called up to the major leagues on April 11 after Todd Walker went on the disabled list due to a sprained left knee.
 He made his major league debut in the first game of a doubleheader on April 13, 2005, pinch-running for Aramis Ramírez and scoring a run in the team's 8–3 loss to the San Diego Padres.
 Fontenot played in four games with the club (pinch-hitting in the other three) before getting sent back to Iowa on April 23 to make room for Ben Grieve on the roster.
 He was also called up on May 13 and played three further games for Chicago, pinch-hitting in two and pinch-running in one, before getting sent back to Iowa on May 20 when pitcher Joe Borowski came off the disabled list.
 In seven games with Chicago in 2005, he had no hits in two at bats (0-for-2) with two walks and four runs scored.
 At Iowa, he played 111 games, batting .272 with 60 runs scored, 103 hits, six home runs, and 39 RBIs.
 In 2006, Fontenot spent the entire season with Iowa, batting .296 with 107 hits, eight home runs, and 36 RBIs in 111 games.

 Chicago did not invite Fontenot to spring training in 2007, and he started the year with Iowa once again.
 He did not return to the Cubs until May 15, 2007, when he was promoted from Iowa to replace relief pitcher Rocky Cherry.
 Pinch-hitting against the New York Mets on May 15, he got his first major league hit, a double against Ambiorix Burgos in Chicago's 10–1 triumph.
 He also pinch-hit against the Mets on May 17 before getting sent back to Iowa the following day to make room for Carlos Mármol on the roster.
 In 55 games for Iowa in 2007, he batted .336 with 46 runs scored, 71 hits, six home runs, and 34 RBIs.